 In this example, you used Communications System Toolbox™ System objects to build an FRS/GMRS transmitter utilizing a SDR hardware device.
 This example showed that the MATLAB script can generate signals for the SDR hardware device in real time.

 You can set your walkie-talkie channel to one of the 14 channels (numbered 1 to 14) and the private code to either one of the 38 private codes (numbered 1 to 38) or 0, in which case the squelch system is not used and all received messages are accepted.
 Note that the private codes above 38 are digital codes and are not implemented in this example.
 Set the channel and private code in the example so that they match the walkie-talkie.

-Part 95.637 (Modulation standards) of the FCC wireless standards [ 4 ] state that the maximum frequency deviation (FD) is 2.5 kHz for FRS and 5 kHz for GMRS.
+Part 95.637 (Modulation standards) of the FCC wireless standards [ 4 ] state that the maximum frequency deviation is 2.5 kHz for FRS and 5 kHz for GMRS.
 In practice, it is usually set to 2.5 kHz for both systems.
-If the maximum signal amplitude increases, the frequency sensitivity parameter (K) should decrease.
+If the maximum signal amplitude increases, the frequency deviation parameter should decrease.
 Otherwise, the receiving walkie-talkie will not decode the CTCSS code correctly.
-You can try to use a different signal with different values for K to see if your walkie-talkie works properly.
-If the FD value is too large, you may not hear anything from your receiver when using a non-zero CTCSS private code.
+You can try to use a different signal with different values for frequency deviation to see if your walkie-talkie works properly.
+If the frequency deviation value is too large, you may not hear anything from your receiver when using a non-zero CTCSS private code.
 Set the CTCSS code to 0, which disables the squelch system.
 If you hear the transmitted signal, the CTCSS decoding of the non-zero code is incorrect.